 The law office of Dean E. Patrick, PLLC are available at any time to answer your trust and estate planning questions.
 From our experience, we hope that we can help answer your basic concerns with some of the most commonly asked questions that we receive.
-For a more individualized perspective, call to set up an appointment with Dean Patrick.
+For a more individualized perspective, call to set up an appointment with Dean Patrick Trusts.

 Q: Should I make a living trust?